Dr Andrew Telford – LA Governor (Chair)

 Shirley was a nurse and midwife and she is the mother of three grown-up children.
 Her expertise includes managing staff in nursing teams and organising projects for charity.
 Following her experiences as a nurse in Rwanda in the 1970s, she worked for many years looking after mission partners in Africa.
 She has recently been involved in local projects such as the Living Crib, with Churches Together in Wotton, as well as organising a Help for Heroes lunch for 100 people.
 She has been a governor for more than five years and has two grandchildren of school age.

-Mike Smylie – Parent Governor
+Peter Kebbell - Parent Governor

 Kate Cropper - Parent Governor

 I have lived in Wotton for 14 years.
 Both our children attend The British School - one in year 6 and the other in year 4.